Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 Similarly, one can check that for other possible inputs $(s_1,s_2)$, the effective measurements $M(s_1,s_2)$ are

 This is exactly the same as the quantum strategy shown on the right side of \Cref{fig:magic_square}.
 Therefore, $v_1$ and $v_2$ always produce identical outputs, and each of them can be effectively regarded as playing the variation of the magic square game \cite{arkhipov2012extending} with $v_3$ using an optimal quantum strategy.
 Consequently, a quantum strategy with a single round of communication is sufficient to win the distributed magic square game with unit probability.
+In this case we were able to combine the inputs $s_1, s_2$ to measure the correct effective observable via classical post-processing.